Definition of “Cognitive Load”

 Myth: Cognitive load is about the amount of knowledge - There is a limit to the amount of knowledge a developer or team can have

 At the time of writing this book, Emily Nash, Canadian, is 18 years old and very unique.
 She has HSAM (highly superior autobiographical memory)—the incredible ability to remember almost every minute of every day in her life, as though it happened yesterday.
 There are only 62 known people in the world with HSAM.
 This condition has many advantages, as you can imagine, but also drawbacks, including the inability to forget bad experiences.
 Interestingly, even for people with such extreme ability to remember, there is no capacity problem, and scientists are researching how, even for them, the brain doesn’t become full.
-So, from this, we can understand that the human brain is not a hard drive and we haven’t found a limit to its capacity.
+So, from this, we can understand that the human brain is not a hard drive, and we haven’t found a limit to its capacity.
 Also, the fact that we forget things has nothing to do with our supposed brain’s limited capacity to store information.
 In software development, the only limit is the time it takes to (re)learn—therefore, cognitive load has nothing to do with the amount of knowledge a person can possess.

 In the subsequent chapters, we will support our reasoning by exploring the definitions of: